game-of-nfts/gon-testnets/README.md

 ## Overview

-Through the several rounds, participants are expected to gain knowledge and build an understanding of the Interchain NFTs feature and assist in the discovery of attack vectors.
+Through the several rounds, participants are expected to gain knowledge and build an understanding of the Interchain NFTs feature and assist in the discovery of interesting attack vectors.

 The testnet infrastructure includes: